-Mentoring is not a one-size fits all role.
-All mentors are different, use different techniques and mentor different individuals of different talents.
-THE WORK TASKS AND DUTIES OF A MENTOR WILL VARY ACCORDING TO THE WORKPLACE NEEDS AND THE PERSONS WITH WHO THE MENTOR INTERACTS.
+THE WORK TASKS AND DUTIES OF A MENTOR WILL VARY ACCORDING TO THE WORKPLACE NEEDS AND THE PERSONS WITH WHOM THE MENTOR INTERACTS.
 The work tasks, commitments and duties of a mentor will vary according to the workplace needs and the individuals with who the mentor interacts.
-Each mentor will use different practices when interacting with mentees, and it is of utmost importance for a mentor to evaluate mentoring practices and identify those practices which will enhancing their abilities and skills to communicate with mentees in an efficient and effective manner, and which in turn will be reflected in the mentee improvement at work when the mentees are performing their duties.
+Each mentor will use different practices when interacting with mentees and it is of utmost importance for a mentor to evaluate mentoring practices and identify those practices which will enhancing their abilities and skills to communicate with mentees in an efficient and effective manner.
+These, in turn, will be reflected in the mentee improvement at work when the mentees are performing their duties.
+Communication and a positive attitude are key to the mentor who is a reference point to the mentees along their work-based learning journey.
+The individuals a mentor interacts with are of various levels in a business hierarchy including top-management and the general administration staff.
+Different individuals would have different mentoring needs.
+It could be a group session.
+It is also important to note that a mentor may need to be a mentor to another mentor.
+Thus, the daily life of a mentor will vary from one professional to another.
 Finally, mentors also need to find time for their own development as they need to remain relevant and improve their own knowledge, skills and competences.
 Professional development is also part of the mentor's daily routine in the ever changing and constant evolution of todays' jobs and workplaces.
 Thus, the mentor incorporates time to not only improve on their knowledge, skills and competences through reading and following courses, but also allows time for attending seminars and to receive mentoring themselves as part of their ongoing process of continuous professional development.

-MENTORS ALSO NEED TO FIND TIME FOR THEIR OWN PROFESSIONAL DEVELOPMENT AUTHOR: ROBERTA GATT, MALTA COLLEGE OF ARTS, SCIENCE AND TECHNOLOGY, MT
+MENTORS ALSO NEED TO FIND TIME FOR THEIR OWN PROFESSIONAL DEVELOPMENT AUTHOR: ROBERTA GATT, MALTA COLLEGE OF ARTS,

+SCIENCE AND TECHNOLOGY, MT